tdewolff/canvas/README.md

 * **Compressing fonts and embedding only used characters**
 * **Use ligature and OS/2 tables**
-* Support EPS and Type1 font format?
+* Support EOT font format
-* Font embedding for EPSs
+* Font embedding for EPS
 * Support font hinting (for the rasterizer)?

 Paths